 The Rolfe Canal Hydroelectric Project (“the Rolfe Project”) is located on the Contoocook River in the City of Concord, New Hampshire.
-The City of Concord is the state capital of New Hampshire.
-The project area is located on the extreme northern end of the city of Concord.
+Concord is the state capital of New Hampshire.
+The project area is located on the extreme northern end of the city.

 |Project Name||Rolfe Canal|

 |LIHI Certificate No.||104|